Michael-Steshenko/dual-boot-GPi-case/README.md

 # dual-boot-GPi-case
 Scripts for setting up dual booting on the GPi case

-## installing the safe shutdown script on raspbian
+## installing the modified safe shutdown scripts
-1) Install the regular safe shutdown script located here: https://github.com/RetroFlag/retroflag-picase
+1) Install the regular safe shutdown script located here: https://github.com/RetroFlag/retroflag-picase on both of the partitions (follow the regular installation steps)
-2) replace the script in /opt/RetroFlag/SafeShutdown.py with the file with the same name in this repo. the modified script, shuts down startx instead of RetroPie if it's open and shuts down the system.
+2) On the Raspbian partition replace the contents of the script in /opt/RetroFlag/SafeShutdown.py with the contents of SafeShutdown_gpi_raspbian.py

-## installing the safe shutdown script on RetroPie
+3) On the RetroPie partition replace the contents of the script in /opt/RetroFlag/SafeShutdown.py with the contents of SafeShutdown_gpi_retropie.py

+notice that the file names should remain the same (SafeShutdown.py)

 ## installing the OS switch scripts
 First we need to create some help text files for our scripts: